Hyman Roth: The Godfather Part II

 Shortly after the Cuban fiasco, the U.S. Senate begins hearings on organized crime.
-To eliminate Michael as a competitor, Roth manipulates Corleone family caporegime Frank Pentangeli into testifying against Michael by having the Rosato brothers, two small-time hoods, attempt to kill Pentangeli.
+To eliminate Michael as a competitor, Roth manipulates Frank Pentangeli into testifying against Michael by having the Rosato brothers, two small-time hoods, attempt to kill Pentangeli.
 He survives and, believing Michael ordered the attack, agrees to testify against the Corleone family at a Senate hearing.
 The hearing is really a set piece arranged by Roth in hopes of removing Michael from the scene; the Senate committee's chief counsel is on Roth's payroll.
-As a counter-move, Michael has Pentangeli's brother, Vincenzo, flown in from Sicily to coerce Pentangeli into silence, thus destroying the government's case against Michael.
+As a counter-move, Michael has Pentangeli's brother, Vincenzo, flown in from Sicily to subtly coerce Pentangeli into silence via his brother's presence, which apparently made Pentangeli feel ashamed of nearly breaking the old world's code of honor, thus destroying the government's case against Michael.

 Roth is last seen at the Miami airport, where he publicly states that he wishes to retire and live in Israel under the Law of Return.
 His request (like that of the real-life Meyer Lansky) is rejected by the Israeli High Court, reportedly due to his criminal ties.
 Michael arranges to have Roth killed at the airport where he is about to be taken into U.S. federal custody.
 Minutes after disembarking the plane, he is fatally shot by Michael's caporegime Rocco Lampone, posing as a reporter.
 Rocco himself is killed by federal agents as he tries to escape.

-Roth's quote "We're bigger than U.S. Steel", when boasting how much more successful organized crime is compared with this multinational, was based on a similar quote by gangster Meyer Lansky.
+Roth's quote "We're bigger than U.S. Steel", when boasting how much more successful organized crime is compared with this multinational, was based on a similar quote by Meyer Lansky.